wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-driven-story-power-bi/includes/13-lab.md

 1. Select the **Overview** page.

-1. Save the Power BI Desktop file, and then republish to the **Sales Analysis** workspace.
+1. Save the Power BI Desktop file, and then republish to the workspace.

 1. Close Power BI Desktop.